ben9583/taco-bell-prices/README.md

 You can set `GET_PRODUCTS_TOKEN` to whatever you'd like or leave it empty to remove the token-based authentication.
 I don't recommend this however, as it allows anyone to DOS Taco Bell's API, whose infrastructure is surprisingly weak and can be easily overwhelmed by a single network making enough `fetch` requests.

 You don't need to do any of this to have a functioning website.
 The only difference is that it provides national data to color in each of the items as being good deals nationally.
-If these files are missing, the colors will not show but you can still compare against a list of stores of your selection.
+If these data are missing, the colors will not show but you can still compare against a list of stores of your selection.

 ## Developing and Deploying